Animal and Plant Health Inspection Service, USDA.

 Our risk assessments evaluate the risk associated with a quarantine pest in part by considering the economic impact of its introduction.
 We have carefully considered the risks posed by all the quarantine pests associated with the six Thai fruits addressed in the proposal.
 As mentioned earlier, based on the risk posed by A. litchi, this final rule prohibits litchi and longan from Thailand from being imported into or distributed to Florida based on the possible economic consequences of the introduction of that pest into litchi production areas in that State.

-Two commenters stated that, despite the apparent effectiveness of the mitigation measures described in the risk management document, there was still some risk that quarantine pests could be introduced to the United States through the importation of Thai fruits due to failures in treatment or the execution of the treatment protocols.
+Two commenters stated that, despite the apparent effectiveness of the mitigation measures described in the Start Printed Page 34167risk management document, there was still some risk that quarantine pests could be introduced to the United States through the importation of Thai fruits due to failures in treatment or the execution of the treatment protocols.
 The commenters cited temporary faults in the irradiation equipment or procedures, human error, and intentional disregard of the treatment procedures with terroristic intent to introduce plant pests.
 The commenters stated that, when considering that large volumes of Thai fruit would be imported over an indefinite period of time, there was bound to be some failure in the system designed to prevent the introduction of plant pests.
 The commenters believed that such a risk was unacceptable and thus opposed finalizing the proposed rule.

 APHIS has authorized the importation of fruits from foreign localities under phytosanitary measures similar to those described in the proposed rule for many years.
 These measures have been proven to be effective at preventing the introduction of quarantine pests.
 When considering what phytosanitary measures are necessary to prevent the introduction of quarantine pests into the United States through the importation of a commodity whose importation is presently prohibited, we balance the necessity of preventing the introduction of quarantine pests with our obligation under the World Trade Organization Agreement on Sanitary and Phytosanitary Measure to take the least restrictive measures necessary to ensure phytosanitary security.
 We believe the measures required by this final rule fulfill both of these objectives.